swashata/wp-webpack-script/examples/plugin/README.md

     This will open up the development server within your network LAN Ip address.

+    Note that due to how `file:` dependency works with `npm`, it might throw some error.
+We recommend using `yarn`, until the issue is resolved.
+This is just for checking out this demo.
+In your own project, both `npm` and `yarn` will work fine.

 5. Now log into your WordPress dashboard with:
    a.
 Username: `root`
    b.
 Password: `root`